SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 (wsl)=
 ### Linux on windows
 Jupyter-book is fundamentally a linux tool.
-I initially tried to run jupyter-book on [anaconda](https://www.anaconda.com/) on a windows 10 machine, and it only partially worked for me.
-Almost certainly this was my fault and not jupyter-book, but again I just want to kick the tires and don't want to mess with debugging, so I eventually settled on using the [windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL).

-Installation instructions for WSL are beyond the scope of this document and [is documented by Microsoft]](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Installation instructions for the Windows Subsystem for Linux (WSL) on Windows 10 are beyond the scope of this document and [is documented by Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 I personally used [these instructions](https://superuser.com/questions/1271682/is-there-a-way-of-installing-ubuntu-windows-subsystem-for-linux-on-win10-v170/1272559#1272559), which assume some pre-existing knowledge of linux.

 ```{attention}
 These instructions assume that you install Ubuntu 18.04 as your linux distribution.